nextstrain/docs.nextstrain.org/src/tutorials/narratives-how-to-write.rst

 Next steps
 ==========

-The aim is to author your own narratives, so we suggest adapting the Markdown files introduced below to form your own narrative once you've worked through the tutorial.
-For this you'll need:
+Create your own narrative with:

-* One or more datasets that you wish to visualise, and these should be accessible via `nextstrain.org <https://nextstrain.org>`__.
+* One or more datasets that you wish to visualise.
+These should be accessible via `nextstrain.org <https://nextstrain.org>`__.
 See :doc:`/guides/share/index` for more information.
 * An idea of what you wish to write for each slide (you can always start with a single slide and add more as you go).

 Bugs?
 Improvements?
 Suggestions?